Diocese of Savannah

-The Diocese of Savannah (Dioecesis Savannensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in southern Georgia in the United States.
-The mother church of the diocese is Cathedral Basilica of Saint John the Baptist in Savannah.
-The patron saint is John the Baptist.
+The Diocese of Savannah (Dioecesis Savannensis) is a diocese of the Catholic Church in southern Georgia in the United States.
+The mother church is Cathedral Basilica of Saint John the Baptist in Savannah. the bishop is Stephen D. Parkes.
+Savannah is a suffragan diocese of the Archdiocese of Atlanta.

-The Diocese of Savannah is a suffragan diocese, part of the ecclesiastical province under the metropolitan Archdiocese of Atlanta.
-As of 2025, the bishop is Stephen D. Parkes.

 Territory

-The Diocese of Savannah encompasses the counties of Appling, Atkinson, Bacon, Baker, Ben Hill, Berrien, Bibb, Bleckley, Brantley, Brooks, Bryan, Bulloch, Burke, Calhoun, Camden, Candler, Charlton, Chatham, Chattahoochee, Clay, Clinch, Coffee, Colquitt, Columbia, Cook, Crawford, Crisp, Decatur, Dodge, Dooly, Dougherty, Early, Echols, Effingham, Emanuel, Evans, Glascock, Glynn, Grady, Harris, Houston, Irwin, Jeff Davis, Jefferson, Jenkins, Johnson, Jones, Lanier, Laurens, Lee, Liberty, Long, Lowndes, Macon, Marion, McIntosh, Miller, Mitchell, Montgomery, Muscogee, Peach, Pierce, Pulaski, Quitman, Randolph, Richmond, Schley, Screven, Seminole, Stewart, Sumter, Talbot, Taliaferro, Tattnall, Taylor, Telfair, Terrell, Thomas, Tift, Toombs, Treutlen, Turner, Twiggs, Ware, Washington, Wayne, Webster, Wheeler, Wilcox, Wilkinson, and Worth in Georgia.

 The Diocese of Savannah has more counties within its territory than any other diocese in the United States and covers 37038 sqmi.
 99 priests serve 57 churches and 29 missions.

 Demographics

 As of 2025, the diocese contained a total population of 2,950,000 and a Catholic population of 80,000.
 With only a 3% of the population, it is one of the lowest concentrations of Catholics in the United States.

 Name changes

 The present day Diocese of Savannah has undergone name changes over the past 175 years: